IvanUkhov/blog/_drafts/2020-08-10-dirichlet-process.md

 \end{align}
 $$

-It is important to realize that the $$x_i$$’s are _not_ distributed according to the Dirichlet process but according to the distribution drawn from the Dirichlet process.
+It is important to realize that the $$x_i$$’s are assumed to be distributed _not_ according to the Dirichlet process but according to the distribution drawn from the Dirichlet process.

-Due to the conjugacy property of the Dirichlet process in this model, the posterior is also a Dirichlet process, which substantially simplifies the
+Due to the conjugacy property of the Dirichlet process, which substantially simplifies the inference, the posterior is also a Dirichlet process as follows:
-inference:

 $$
 P | \{ x_i \}_{i = 1}^n \sim \text{Dirichlet Process}\left( \nu + \sum_{i = 1}^n \delta_{x_i} \right) \tag{2}
 $$

 where $$\delta_x(\cdot)$$ is the Dirac measure, meaning that $$\delta_x(X) = 1$$
-if $$x \in X$$ for any $$X \subset \mathcal{X}$$, and it is zero otherwise It can be seen that the base measure has simply been augmented with unit masses placed at the $$n$$ observed data points.
+if $$x \in X$$ for any $$X \subset \mathcal{X}$$, and it is zero otherwise.
+It can be seen that the base measure has simply been augmented with unit masses placed at the $$n$$ observed data points.

 As noted earlier, a draw from a Dirichlet process is a discrete probability distribution $$P$$.
-This probability measure of this distribution admits the follow representation:
+The probability measure of this distribution admits the follow representation:

 $$